enthought/mayavi/docs/source/mayavi/auto/example_julia_set_decimation.rst

 --------------------------------------------------------------------

-The Julia set, but with a decimated mesh: unecessary triangles due to the initial grid and not matching the geometry of the Julia set are removed.
+The Julia set, but with a decimated mesh: unnecessary triangles due to the initial grid and not matching the geometry of the Julia set are removed.